-The Company has complied with the Code Provisions as set out in the CG Code during the year ended 31 December 2021 except for the Code Provisions D.2.5 in respect of having an internal audit function (as disclosed in the paragraph headed "Internal Controls and Risk Management" in this corporate government report) and C.5.1 in respect of holding board meetings at least four times a year at approximately guarterly intervals.
+The Company has complied with the Code Provisions as set out in the CG Code during the year ended 31 December 2022 except for the Code Provision D.2.5 in respect of having an internal audit function.

 Under Code Provision D.2.5 of the CG Code, the Group should have an internal audit function.
 The Group has reviewed the need for an internal audit department annually.
 Given the Group's simple operating structure, the management is of the opinion that instead of setting up an internal audit department, it would be more cost effective to engage an independent external professional party to review on annual basis the internal control systems and measures of the Group and report to the audit committee (the "Audit Committee") members.
+The review covered analysis and independent appraisal of the adequacy and effectiveness of the Company's risk management and internal control systems, encompassing the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting, internal audit, financial reporting function, as well as those relating to the Company's Environmental, Social and Governance ("ESG") performance and reporting.
+The Board is of the view that appropriate measures have been put in place to manage the risks and no major issue was raised for improvement during the review.